mmacgilvray18/Phospho_Network/README.md

 ```
 Purpose: Identify FDR scores for each Mok et al kinase and each module by comparing
 the non-shuffled scores to the distribution of shuffled scores.
 The user can then manually
-define the FDR cutoff to call kinases ?motif-match? or ?non-match? for a given module.
+define the FDR cutoff to call kinases "motif-match" or "non-match" for a given module.

-Input: Two directories and a single plain text .csv file, called ?Kinases_Not_In_Mok.csv?
+Input: Two directories and a single plain text .csv file, called "Kinases_Not_In_Mok.csv"
 that is provided on the Github page.
 The first directory contains plain text .csv files with
 KLD scores for non-shuffled Mok et al kinases and Modules.
 The second directory
 contains plain text .csv files containing KLD scores for shuffled Mok et al kinases and